Local authorities are worried about future provision of out of school childcare amid large...read more

 Spain is currently considering remote working legislation and this week Germany was also reported to be doing the same.
 The Spanish government has, for instance, agreed with trade unions and business leaders that employers must cover all homeworking expenses, including computer equipment and furniture.
 The benefits would only apply to staff who stay home for at least 30% of their work schedule so it covers both permanent home workers and hybrid workers [the most favoured post-Covid form of working].
 The legislation also covers monitoring of home workers, another area of concern.
 It says employers have the right to monitor workers’ online presence, but must respect their dignity and privacy.
 In addition, it talks about a right to digital disconnection and the right to flexibility, but says employers must be able to set times when a person must be available, the right to a timetable, equal treatment with office workers and no salary difference based on where they do their work.

-Remote working throws up many legal and other issues, including how workers can support each other when everyone is in their separate silos.
+Working remotely throws up many legal and other issues, including how workers can support each other when everyone is in their separate silos.
 Many are complex and require proper reflection.
 Should we be thinking about this now and drawing on the research already done in this area or at least discussing a constructive way forward?